dredremontes/fn_MD_FDA/README.md

 ```
 $> gmx trajectory -f sim_name.xtc -s sim_name.tpr -n index.ndx -ox pull-coords.xvg -seltype res_com -y yes
 ```
-Select the three pull groups defined earlier (int_a, int_b, and fn) to complete the selection and extraction.
+Select the two pull groups defined earlier to complete the selection and extraction.
 Gromacs will output a sim-namef.xvg file with the forces.
 Python can parse through the data files and after some manipulation, we can plot the force vs extension.
 Gromacs can also condense the trajectory files for faster viewing in VMD by extracting only the protein:
 ```
 $> gmx trjconv -f sim-name.xtc -s sim-name.tpr -o new-traj.xtc
 ```
 Then selecting option 1 to select the protein.
-We can then use VMD to load npt.gro and sim-name.xtc and create movies.
+We can then use VMD to load npt.gro and sim-name.xtc to create movies.

 Force Distribution Analysis
 ==============